Judith Roberts (actress): Career

-In 2007, Roberts had her most notable film role, playing Mary Shaw, the main antagonist in the supernatural horror film, Dead Silence directed by James Wan.
+In 2007, Roberts had her most notable film role, playing Mary Shaw, the main antagonist in the supernatural horror film Dead Silence directed by James Wan.
 That same year, Roberts collaborated with Wan again in his action thriller film Death Sentence, playing Judge Shaw.
 She later appeared in The Nanny Diaries and in the film adaptation of The Aspern Papers.
-In 2012 she starred alongside Elliott Gould in the drama film, Fred Won't Move Out directed by Richard Ledes.
+In 2012 she starred alongside Elliott Gould in the drama film Fred Won't Move Out directed by Richard Ledes.
 In 2013, Roberts appeared in Justin Timberlake's music video for "Mirrors".
 In 2014, she had the recurring role in the Netflix comedy-drama series Orange Is the New Black as inmate Erica Taslitz, one of "The Golden Girls".
 Along with the cast, Roberts received the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 She later made guest starring appearances in the television series 2 Broke Girls, Girls, The Mick, Great News and The Last O.G..

 Roberts starred in a number of short films in her later career.
-In 2017, Roberts played Joaquin Phoenix's character mother in the psychological thriller film, You Were Never Really Here by Lynne Ramsay.
+In 2017, Roberts played Joaquin Phoenix's character mother in the psychological thriller film You Were Never Really Here directed by Lynne Ramsay.
 The film premiered at the 2017 Cannes Film Festival to positive reviews.
 Film critics Mark Kermode of The Observer praised her performance.
 She received National Film Awards UK nomination for Best Supporting Actress.
 In 2021, Roberts appeared in the comedy-drama film Giving Birth to a Butterfly, and starred in the period horror film The Last Thing Mary Saw.
 Film critics Matt Zoller Seitz of RogerEbert.com and Dennis Harvey of Variety praised her performance in the latter.